 Remove Ice From Composite Decking

 When there is snow on the decking, it can cause the decking to start slipping.
-A slipping deck can cause you to fall or trip on the deck.
-To care for your composite decking, ensure you remove the ice on the deck.
+A slipping decking can cause you to fall or trip.
+To care for your composite decking, ensure you remove the ice on the decking.
 Do not use a shovel with a metal edge to remove ice on your decking.
 You can use a shovel with a plastic edge.
 Additionally, you can also use calcium chloride or magnesium chloride ice melt to remove ice on composite decking.

 Stains on composite decking can make the decking less attractive.
 Always clean stains on the decking.
-Oil or grease stains, if left for a long time, can be difficult to remove.
+If left for a long time, oil or grease stains can be difficult to remove.
 You should remove oil or grease stains immediately on your composite decking.
 To get rid of stains on your decking, scrub the decking with soap to get rid of the stains.

 Avoid Using Bleach

 To care for your composite decking, avoid using bleach to clean your decking.
 Chlorine bleach can make your decking look clean, but it can fade the colour of your composite decking.
 If you want to clean your composite decking, use a mild composite decking cleaner.
 Ammonia-free liquid dishwashers, vinegar, and baking soda are examples of cleaners you can use on your composite decking.

 Unclog Gaps in Boards